Test Score Algorithms for Budgeted Stochastic Utility Maximization: A test score algorithm and approximation guarantees

-We show that Algorithm~\ref{algo:simple-greedy} guarantees a constant-factor approximation for the budgeted stochastic utility maximization problem, for any utility function corresponding to a value function that satisfies the extended diminishing returns property.
+We show that Algorithm~\ref{algo:simple-greedy} guarantees a constant-factor approximation for the budgeted stochastic utility maximization problem, for any utility function corresponding to a valuation function that satisfies conditions (C1)-(C4) stated in Section~\ref{sec:problem}.
+The approximation ratio we give depends on the noise factor $\epsilon$ in a smooth way.

-\begin{theorem} Assume that $g$ is a value function that is symmetric, monotone, and let $u$ be the corresponding utility function defined as in~\eqref{eq:utility}.
-We further assume that $g$ is continuous and satisfies the extended diminishing returns property.
-Then
+\begin{theorem} Assume that $f$ satisfies conditions (C1)-(C4), and let $u$ be the corresponding utility function defined as in~\eqref{eq:utility}.
+Then, the output $A$ of Algorithm~\ref{algo:simple-greedy} is such that